Home Page

 5) 10 lengths Freestyle cool down.

 DAY TWO: Cross Training Type One.
 Choose an activity OTHER than swimming, biking or running that you are interested in exploring.
-This could be Pilates, aerobics, YOGA, rock climbing, YOGA, canoeing, spin class, YOGA, kick boxing, cross-country skiing, YOGA, hiking, or whatever you want!!!!!!!!
+This could be Pilates, aerobics, YOGA, rock climbing, YOGA, canoeing, cross-country skiing, YOGA, hiking, or whatever you want!!!!!!!!

 DAY THREE: Interval Run.
 My suggestion is that you go to the track and do the following work-out: